-Applying professional judgement in following the firm’s guidelines and operating procedures, including but not limited to methods of execution, record-keeping and ethical behaviour; and
+Applying professional judgement in following the firm’s guidelines and operating procedures, including but not limited to methods of execution, record-keeping and ethical behaviour.

-Engaging in efforts to strive for the highest standards of professionalism

 Ethics Principle 3 – Market Participants should identify and address conflicts of interest

 Market Participants should have controls in place designed to identify relevant actual and potential conflicts of interest that may compromise or be perceived to compromise the ethical or professional judgement of Market Participants.

-Market Participants should endeavour to effectively manage conflicts of interest so as to promote fair treatment of their Clients and other Market Participants, up to and including abstaining from undertaking the relevant activity or action due to the conflict of interests.
+Market Participants should endeavour to effectively manage conflicts of interest so as to promote fair treatment of their Clients and other Market Participants, including abstaining from undertaking the relevant activity or action due to the conflict of interests.

 Staff should be aware of the potential for conflicts of interest to arise and comply with their firm’s policies in these areas.